Volunteer Guidelines

 RECOMMENDATIONS

 • Choose 1-2 teams: It’s always better to start small and then go for more if it feels right.
 When signing up for shifts, think about sleep, food, and rest, and leave yourself enough time to play.
-It’s up to you how many shifts and departments you would like to be part of.
+It’s up to you how many shifts and teams you would like to be part of.

 • Show up: Show up for your scheduled shift 15 minutes before it starts.
 This way, the volunteer swap can be smooth, and the previous team will be able to introduce you to the latest updates and news.
 If you decide to volunteer and have chosen your shifts, know that your team counts on you.
 Remember, every shift you sign up for but don’t attend means the responsibilities get piled on someone else.

-• Be sober: Come for your shifts sober – no ifs, no buts.
+• Be sober: Come for your shifts sober—no ifs, no buts.
 Taking care of others means that you should have a sharp mind and be able to react adequately to any situation.

 • If you can’t make it: If something happens and you are not able to take your shift, please let us know by contacting your team lead or the Info Point.
 Ideally, we will be able to find a replacement for you.
 Also, it would be great if you would take a replacement shift.